-As you can see funicular station is #1 (at the bottom of the map) and the tour starts at #9.
+As you can see funicular station is #1 (at the bottom of the plan), and the tour starts at #9.

 In the end, we joined the 11:30 group (instead of 11:00).
 But nobody told us anything.

 First, the whole group (probably around 40 people) entered the changing room.
-We were asked to deposit our bags and then each got clothes.
+We were asked to deposit our bags, and then each got clothes.
 The clothes were a pair of big pants and a big shirt.
-We put these clothes on top of our own clothes.
-My guess is that the main purpose is to keep your clothes clean.
+We put these clothes on top of our clothes.
+I guess that the primary purpose is to keep your clothes clean.

 Inside The Cave